-Below is a primer on a few actions that might help you feel better in the moment when you are having a panic attack.
+Below is a primer on a few actions that can help you feel better in the moment when you are having a panic attack.

-- If you are feeling lightheaded, breathe slowing into a paper bag.
-The lightheaded sensation comes from mild hyperventilation from shallow breathing.
-You’re not getting enough carbon dioxide because you are not exhaling deeply, and this results in the tingling lightheaded sensation.
 To help relieve this feeling, inhale and exhale slowly into a brown paper lunch bag (or a large brown paper grocery bag, in a pinch).
 Count to 8 on the inhale– 1, 2, 3, 4, 5, 6, 7, 8– before exhaling.
 Then, as you exhale, count to 8 and exhale the whole time– 1, 2, 3, 4, 5, 6, 7, 8.
 Then, repeat.
 Do this for a few minutes while consciously paying attention to your breath.
 It is very important that you count in your head while you inhale and exhale.
-This will give you something to focus on an ensure that you are breathing slowly enough.
+This will give you something to focus on and ensure that you are breathing slowly enough.

-- Walk Around.
-As said above: getting up and walking around will restore a sense of control, like you are talking action and leading yourself to find a solution for your panicky feelings.
+As noted above: getting up and walking around will restore a sense of control, like you are taking action and leading yourself to find a solution for your panicky feelings.
 If it helps and feels safe to go for a walk outside, do it.
 Fresh air is always a good thing.